-On a conference call in late October, MERA executive director Barry Vogel said a key goal of the new organization is to engage members and elicit their active participation.
-A Web site, called http://buildyourmera.com will help in this effort, allowing retailers to input information and feedback.
+On a conference call today, MERA executive director Barry Vogel said a key goal of the new organization is to engage members and elicit their active participation.
+A Web site that goes live tomorrow will help in this effort, allowing retailers to input information and feedback.

-Frangiosa also said the new MERA will play a key sponsorship role in the 12-volt awareness campaign.
+Frangiosa also said the new MERA will play a key sponsorship role in the 12-volt awareness campaign that is seeking to raise $300,000 for a viral campaign to launch Nov.
+12, and that Vogel sits on the board of the 12 Volt Awareness Initiative.